 What effect will the center or institute have on the faculty's department(s) academically, operationally, and financially?

-What is its relationship to teaching, coursework, and the instructional program of the faculty's home department(s)?
+What is its relationship to teaching, coursework, and the instructional program of the proposer’s home department(s), if applicable?

 Operating expenses, facilities, and equipment